Matthieu-Gallet/CPAZMaL_dataset/README.md

 ### Study Areas

-The dataset covers 70 labeled areas across 9 land surface classes in the Mont-Blanc massif:
+The dataset covers 70 labeled areas across 9 land surface classes in the Mont-Blanc massif.
+The complete detail of each groups is given in the `figure/table_groups.pdf` file.
+A summary is provided with the following table:

 | Class | N  | Altitude (m)     | Slope (°)        | Aspect (°)       | Lat    | Lon   |
 |-------|----|------------------|------------------|------------------|--------|-------|